CiganEnterprise/ciganoliviudavid/README.md

 ## Technologies

-The technologies I've used for this project are HTML5, CSS3, Bootstrap, FontAwesome, JavaScript, Jquery, Python Django, SQL Based Database.
+The technologies I've used for this project are HTML5, CSS3, Bootstrap, JavaScript, Jquery, Python Django, SQL Based Database (sqlite3).

 ## Future Development